zhilongli/healthhack2019/README.md

 **Patient Database:**

-While a patient is chatting with YuRI, a medical record of the patient would be automatically stored in "*database.csv*" ther "*quickmed*" folder in real time.
+While a patient is chatting with YuRI, a medical record of the patient would be automatically stored in "*database.csv*" under the "*quickmed*" folder in real time.